lunardao/research/crypto/guides/Advanced_User_Monero_Privacy_Guide.md

 - Use TOR, VPN, I2P.
 Use different browser sessions.

-- **Best solution:** run your own node and you can query the information locally.
+- **Best solution:** Run your own node and you can access the information locally.

 ## Marketplaces